interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 In order to settle or receive settlements with a peer, a settlement engine may first need to retrieve or communicate information with the peer's settlement engine.
 Two peered settlement engine instances may send and receive settlement-related messages among themselves, such as identifiers for their ledger accounts.

-To support multiple interoperable settlement engine implementations for a particular settlement system, implementators may standardize the schema and type of messages their settlement engines use to communicate with one another.
+To support multiple interoperable settlement engine implementations for a particular settlement system, implementors may standardize the schema and type of messages their settlement engines use to communicate with one another.
 This work is out-of-scope of this RFC.

 Interledger connectors use a transport, such as HTTP or WebSockets, to send and receive data with peers.
 Settlement engine implementations SHOULD proxy all messages through its Interledger connector's existing transport like so: